pushfoo/Fontknife/CONTRIBUTING.md

 3. If you get an error about `pyproject.toml`, run `pip install --upgrade pip` and retry
 4. Run `pytest tests` to tests after making changes
-5. Try to add tests when appropriate
+5. Try to add tests for your code when possible
 6. Be excellent to each other

+Bonus points for having Docker installed & [running `test_python38.sh` to test on Python 3.8](docs/DOCKER.md).

 ## Developer Install